HaohuaLv/retinaface-face-detection/README.md

 <MODEL_CONFIG_FILE> can be found in folder `config`.
 Model checkpoints will be saved in folder `checkpoints` by default.

-backbone-ResNet50 checkpoint can be download in my [google drive](https://drive.google.com/drive/folders/1teN75lXOvYPLdpzLoXPEPrsXfZJU18Id?usp=sharing).
+backbone-ResNet50 checkpoint can be download in my [Google Drive](https://drive.google.com/drive/folders/1teN75lXOvYPLdpzLoXPEPrsXfZJU18Id?usp=sharing) or [HuggingFace🤗](https://huggingface.co/HaohuaLv/retina-backbone_resnet50-ft_widerface).

 ## Inference
 ### Observe logits map and predicted bboxes